-In the Transportation Systems segment, the number of railway users in Japan is predicted not to return to the level seen in the expand past due to the decline in demand for transport as well as the in-In response to these changes in the business environment, the tensifying population drop and increasingly aging population.
-Group reviewed the medium-term management plan "Revitalize However, in China, the number of passengers on trunk railways 2020," which will be completed in fiscal 2021, and relaunched it as "Revitalize 2022" in January 2021.
-Based on the achievehas generally recovered to the past level, raising expectations for a recovery in maintenance demand for high-speed railways and ments of efforts to improve profitability during the first two years urban transport systems.
-Projects in overseas markets other than (from fiscal 2018 to fiscal 2019), we conducted a review to ad-China, such as Southeast Asia, have also started to pick up. dress changes in the business environment and designated the second two years (from fiscal 2020 to fiscal 2021) as "a period In the Industrial Systems segment, production facilities and printing machines are returning to the levels seen in the past, and for accumulating earning power and returning to a growth path." there has been an increasing number of inquiries from the United We are working on measures to establish a "muscular" business States, China, and South Korea.
-Furthermore, efforts toward the management system that can generate stable profits and to exrealization of a sustainable society, such as decarbonization, are pand the scale of our business.
+In response to these changes in the business environment, the Group reviewed the medium-term management plan "Revitalize 2020," which will be completed in fiscal 2021, and relaunched it as "Revitalize 2022" in January 2021.
+Based on the achievements of efforts to improve profitability during the first two years (from fiscal 2018 to fiscal 2019), we conducted a review to address changes in the business environment and designated the second two years (from fiscal 2020 to fiscal 2021) as "a period for accumulating earning power and returning to a growth path."
+We are working on measures to establish a "muscular" business management system that can generate stable profits and to expand the scale of our business.